corda/corda-docs/content/en/docs/corda-enterprise/4.4/tools-config-obfuscator.md

 The purpose of the Configuraton Obfuscator tool is to obfuscate sensitive information in configuration files.

-It takes a seed and a passphrase as input to obfuscate a given configuration file.
-To deobfuscate that configuration file, you must provide the same seed and passphrase to any process that accepts obfuscated configurations.

 The Configuration Obfuscator makes node installation less vulnerable to someone trawling plain text files, searching for passwords and credentials of resources that they should not have access to in the first place.

 {{< warning >}}